 FIPPA is intended to increase the accountability of public bodies such as the BCSA and protect personal privacy by:

-- Preventing the unauthorized collection, use or disclosure of personal information
+- Preventing the unauthorized collection, use or disclosure of personal information; and

-Informal requests are for accessing previously published BCSA printed information.
-These are typically brochures, annual reports, forms or lists of licensed contractors.
-Please call 1-866-566-7233 or email firstname.lastname@example.org.
+- Informal requests are used to access previously-published BCSA printed information.
+These include brochures, annual reports, forms or lists of licensed contractors.
+To request these items, please call 1-866-566-7233 or email firstname.lastname@example.org.
 There is no charge for informal requests.

 Property Due Diligence Searches